Sarratt Student Center | Rand Hall

 STUDENT CENTER FOR SOCIAL JUSTICE AND IDENTITY

 The mission of the Student Center for Social Justice and Identity is to promote an environment of cultural competency, inclusivity, and awareness on the Vanderbilt campus.
 Our vision is to provide a comprehensive service of inclusion and cultural engagement that facilitates the creation of an institution dedicated to all forms of racial, cultural, gender, religious, ability, and sexual identity expression.
-We seek to do this by equipping the Vanderbilt community with the tools necessary to be to effective agents of social change in an increasingly diverse world.
+We seek to do this by equipping the Vanderbilt community with the tools necessary to be effective agents of social change in an increasingly diverse world.

 Contact Information